 Workers' Compensation.
-Except for states which require participation in state-operated insurance funds, the Company retains the economic burden for the first \$0.5 million per occurrence in workers' compensation includes ongoing healthcare and indemnity coverage for claims and may be paid over numerous years following the date of injury.
+Except for states which require participation in state-operated insurance funds, the Company retains the economic burden for the first \$0.5 million per occurrence in workers' compensation claims.
+Workers' compensation includes ongoing healthcare and indemnity coverage for claims and may be paid over numerous years following the date of injury.
 Claims in excess of \$0.5 million are insured.
 Workers' compensation expense includes the insurance premiums for claims in excess of \$0.5 million, claims administration fees charged by the Company's workers' compensation administrator, premiums paid to state-operated insurance funds, and an estimate for the Company's liability for Incurred But Not Reported ("IBNR") claims and for the ongoing development of existing claims.
-Total workers' compensation expense was \$7.0 million, \$10.9 million and \$7.9 million, representing 0.22%, 0.36% and 0.30% of applicable U.S. revenue for the years ended December 31, 2013, 2012 and 2011, respectively.
+Total workers' compensation expense was \$5.7 million, \$7.0 million and \$10.9 million, representing 0.16%, 0.22% and 0.36% of applicable U.S. revenue for the years ended December 31, 2014, 2013 and 2012, respectively.

 The reserves for IBNR claims and for the ongoing development of existing claims in each reporting period include estimates.
 The Company has established reserves for workers' compensation claims using loss development rates which are estimated using periodic third party actuarial valuations based upon historical loss statistics which include the Company's historical frequency and severity of workers' compensation claims, and an estimate of future cost trends.
 While management believes that its assumptions and estimates are appropriate, significant differences in actual experience or significant changes in assumptions may materially affect the Company's future results.
-Based on the Company's results for the year ended December 31, 2013, a five-percentage point deviation in the Company's estimated loss development rates would have resulted in an increase or decrease in the reserve of \$0.2 million.
+Based on the Company's results for the year ended December 31, 2014, a five-percentage point deviation in the Company's estimated loss development rates would have resulted in an increase or decrease in the reserve of \$0.2 million.